19th-century coopers made barrels of many capacities: hogsheads, puncheons, tierces, butts and tuns.

-Soon after America’s first commercial oil well of 1859, a small group met in northwestern Pennsylvania and decided a 42-gallon barrel was best for transporting their oil.
+Soon after America’s first commercial oil well of 1859, a small group met in northwestern Pennsylvania and decided a 42-gallon wooden barrel was best for transporting their oil.

 42 gallon oil barrel stock certificate vignette of barrels, tanks, and steam train.